tmastersmart/pi-talk/README.md

 Add Chron for (its very easy on webmin)

-Add chron to start talk.sh at bootup
-Add Chron to for temp.php to run every say 15 mins
+Add chron to start talk.sh at bootup ( recomend creating a service instead of chron) Add Chron to for temp.php to run every say 15 mins
 Add Chron for temp-chart.sh to run at the same time as above but 1 min later Add Chron for temp-rotate.php at mignight